-The requirements of the GDPR are extended to subcontractors.
+The requirements of the GDPR are extended to vendors (subcontractors or processors).

 The subcontracting contract must specify the object, the duration, the nature and the purpose of the processing, the type of personal data, the categories of data subjects, the rights and obligations of the controller and the obligations of subcontracting in terms of personal data protection.

 The processor must allow audits to be carried out by the controller so that the latter ensures that he respects the contractual clauses relating to the protection of personal data and that he does not process the personal data transferred only to purposes provided for in the subcontract and on a documented instruction from the controller.